Overview

 shall send an invoice to the Custodian indicating the amount of the fees to be deducted from the Client Account at the

-12) to the total assets under management with Walser Wealth at the end of each month.
-Clients will be provided with
+to the average daily value of the assets under management with Walser Wealth during that month.
+Clients will be

 Financial Planning and Consulting Services